mainmatter/ember-simple-auth/README.md

 ## Walkthrough

 Once the library is installed, __the session service can be injected wherever needed in the application__.
-In order to e.g. display login/logout buttons depending on the current session state, inject the service into the respective controller or component and __query its [`isAuthenticated` property](http://ember-simple-auth.com/api/classes/SessionService.html#property_isAuthenticated)
+In order to display login/logout buttons depending on the current session state, inject the service into the respective controller or component and __query its [`isAuthenticated` property](http://ember-simple-auth.com/api/classes/SessionService.html#property_isAuthenticated)